1. What is the difference between enrolling in the MSFS program and an MBA with a concentration in finance?

 Both Test are acceptable.

-Prerequisite courses can be waived due to undergraduate or graduate transfer credit.
+Prerequisite courses can be waived based on undergraduate or graduate transfer credit.
 Your prior academic background will be reviewed for evidence of two semesters of Accounting (both managerial and financial), two semesters of Economics (both micro and macro), two semesters of Statistics or quantitative analysis, and one semester of Finance.

 Our students are grouped into five (5) principal categories: